jeremyandrews/Argus-app/memory-bank/activeContext.md

 ## Recent Changes

+- **Fixed Article Navigation Flicker Issue** (Completed):
+  - Resolved visual issue when navigating between articles using chevron buttons:
+    - Problem symptoms: When navigating to a new article, three different states would display in rapid succession:
+      1. First showing the article as bold/unread
+      2. Then showing it with unformatted content
+      3. Finally showing it with properly formatted content
+    - Root cause: The UI was being updated with unformatted content before formatted blobs were extracted
+  - Implementation details:
+    - Modified `navigateToArticle(direction:)` in `NewsDetailViewModel.swift` to use a content-first approach:
+      ```swift
+      // Extract formatted content from blobs BEFORE updating the UI
+      var extractedTitle: NSAttributedString? = nil
+      var extractedBody: NSAttributedString? = nil
+      var extractedSummary: NSAttributedString? = nil

+      // After extraction is complete, update the UI in a single operation
+      await MainActor.run {
+          // CRITICAL: Set formatted content BEFORE triggering UI refresh
+          titleAttributedString = extractedTitle
+          bodyAttributedString = extractedBody
+          summaryAttributedString = extractedSummary

+          // Force UI refresh AFTER all content is ready
+          contentTransitionID = UUID()
+          scrollToTopTrigger = UUID()
+      }
+      ```
+    - Took advantage of the fact that title and body blobs are always available in the database
+    - Restructured code to extract all blob content first, then update UI only once with fully formatted content
+    - Removed unused variables causing compiler warnings
+  - Results:
+    - Navigation between articles now shows only the final formatted state with no flickering
+    - No intermediate unformatted content is displayed during transitions
+    - Improved user experience with smoother, more professional transitions
+    - Eliminated jarring content changes that were distracting when reviewing multiple articles
+  - Key learnings:
+    - When working with formatted content, it's better to wait until all content is ready before updating UI
+    - The content-first approach (versus UI-first) provides a better user experience for rich content
+    - Taking advantage of pre-generated blobs can significantly improve performance
+    - Single UI updates are less jarring than staged UI updates

+- **Fixed Cloud Build String Extension Issue** (Completed):
+  - Resolved build error that occurred in Apple's cloud build but not in local Xcode build:
+    - Error symptoms: `Value of type 'String' has no member 'extractDomain'` in DatabaseCoordinator.swift
+    - Root cause: In cloud builds, String extensions defined in other files may not be visible across file boundaries
+  - Implementation details:
+    - Modified `DatabaseCoordinator.swift` to use the private standalone function instead of calling it as an extension method:
+      ```swift
+      // Before:
+      let domain = url.extractDomain()

+      // After:
+      let domain = extractDomain(from: url)
+      ```
+    - Used the already existing private function implementation in DatabaseCoordinator.swift
+    - Maintained identical functionality while ensuring compatibility with cloud build environments
+  - Results:
+    - App now builds successfully in Apple's cloud build environment
+    - No functional changes, just improved build reliability
+    - Consistent domain extraction behavior between local and cloud builds
+  - Key learnings:
+    - Cloud build environments may process files differently than local Xcode builds
+    - Prefer using local functions over extensions when working across file boundaries in cloud builds
+    - Using standalone functions creates more predictable behavior across different build environments
+    - This pattern aligns with previous fixes for similar issues in other parts of the app

 - **Fixed Cloud Build Domain Extraction Scope Error** (Completed):
   - Resolved build error that occurred in Apple's cloud build but not in local Xcode build:
     - Error symptoms: `Cannot find 'extractDomain' in scope` in DatabaseCoordinator.swift and ArticleModels.swift